0xPoe/talks/slides.md

 Let me introduce myself first.
 I'm Dongpo, a senior database kernel engineer at PingCAP, the company behind TiDB and TiKV.
 All our products are open source.
 So feel free to check them out.
 I'm also a big believer in Open Source and I help maintain Cargo, the Rust package manager.
 I'm pretty interested in distributed systems, databases, and dev tools.
 You can find me on the internet via these links.
-Feel free to reach out if you're interested in any of these topics.
 -->

 ---